bweithers/RedBlack_IrishPoker/README.md

 *Ride the Bus*
 ----------------
 A four step card game, a player is given cards where they must guess correctly or start over.
-In order they must predict whether the card is:
+In order they must predict whether the card is: <br>
-    1) Red or Black
+    1) Red or Black <br>
-    2) Higher or Lower (or equal to) card 1
+    2) Higher or Lower (or equal to) card 1 <br>
-    3) Inside or outside the bounds of card 1 and card 2 (e.g. c1 = 4h c2 = 10s 7d would be inside, Jd would be outside)
+    3) Inside or outside the bounds of card 1 and card 2 (e.g. c1 = 4h c2 = 10s 7d would be inside, Jd would be outside) <br>
-    4) The suit of the final card
+    4) The suit of the final card <br>

 ![comparison graph](image.png)